kirschlerj/ME6570_Final/README.md

 ## Results Comparison

-A comparison of the code results to the Abaqus results can be seen in the table below for validation of the program.
-Since they use different meshing teqniques the values might be slightly different and have different amounts of elements but this shows that the program can work as expected.
+A comparison of the code results to the Abaqus results can be seen in the table below for validation of the program:

 | Run # | Abaqus # of elms (mm)  | Abaqus max displacement | Python # of elms | Python max displacement (mm) | % error |
 | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- |